 History/Tarih P.1

-My aim is to refresh and urge younger and older generations alike to take another look at our past in order to carry it forward to future generations.
-The reality is, the last fifty years has seen an exodus that has decimated this unique and beautiful village’s population to less then when the British took over in 1878.
+The aim is to refresh and urge all generations to learn of our past & carry it to future generations.
+The last fifty years has seen an exodus that has decimated this unique and beautiful village’s population to less than when the British took over in 1878.
 Politics, poverty and modern travel have all played a part.
-But one thing is certain the vast majority ( regardless of whether they live in the UK, USA, Australia, Turkey, Canada or any other part of the world) who were born in Lurucina will always have their heart beating in the valley of Lorenzia.
+One thing is certain the vast majority of us regardless of their now home, UK, USA, Australia, Turkiye, Canada or any other part of the world will always have their heart beating in the valley of Lorenzia.

 Athienou was the first farming village in the valley.
 It was established in the 1st century BC when Cyprus became a Roman Province.
 To the north of Lurucina however is the oldest town of the area which is the Ancient Idalion, founded in the early period of Greek settlement over 3000 years ago.